Explicit reciprocity laws and Iwasawa theory for modular forms: Introduction

-Regarding the format of the paper, we have divided the paper into two parts.
+We have divided the paper into two parts.
 The first part is entirely local and devoted to the construction of the classes $c_{n,j}$.
-The second half of the paper is more global in nature and is devoted to the construction of algebraic theta elements and the proof of Theorem A sketched above.
+The second half of the paper is more global in nature and is devoted to the construction of algebraic $\theta$-elements and the proof of Theorem A sketched above.
 The second part depends on the first part only through (a) the existence of the local classes $c_{n,j}$ satisfying a three-term relation, and (b) an explicit formula for $\sum_\sigma \langle c_{n,j}^\sigma, z' \rangle_n \sigma$ (Proposition \ref{prop:recip}) which is derived through the explicit reciprocity law.
 The reader only interested in the global methods from Iwasawa theory may attempt to read the second part with only a limited knowledge of the first part.

+{\it Acknowledgements}:\ We heartily thank Pierre Colmez and Chan-Ho Kim for several very helpful conversations about this paper and we thank the anonymous referees for their careful reading and their many valuable suggestions.
+The second author thanks MPIM-Bonn for its hospitality and stimulating environment during his year-long visit there.
+The first author was partially supported by NSF grant DMS-2201242.
+The second author was partially supported by NSF grant DMS-2302285 and a Simons Travel Support award.